niallpcarroll/expensescalculator/README.md

    - StackOverflow for helping me to figure out how to convert string from inputs to floats: [Python: Converting string to integer](https://stackoverflow.com/questions/78756277/python-converting-string-to-integer)

    - General format for README.md and, in particular, directions for creation and deployment therein, are adapted from Amy Richardson's BakeStock respository: [BakeStock](https://github.com/amylour/BakeStock/blob/main/README.md)

+   - Although I did not use it in the end due to compatability issues, I learned about using the PyInputPlus library from _Automate the Boring Stuff with Python_ by Al Sweigart: [Chapter 8](https://automatetheboringstuff.com/2e/chapter8/)